11ty/11ty-website/docs/dates.md

 1. If the file name has a `YYYY-MM-DD` format (anywhere), this date is used.
 1. File creation date.

-<div class="elv-info elv-info-warn"><strong>Running Eleventy on a Continuous Integration Server?</strong> Your collections may appear out of order!
+<div class="elv-callout elv-callout-warn"><strong>Running Eleventy on a Continuous Integration Server?</strong> Your collections may appear out of order!
 See <a href="/docs/pitfalls/#file-creation-dates-reset-on-continuous-integration-server">Common Pitfalls</a>.</div>